sqlballs/MicrosoftFabricPre-Con/fabricoverview/03 - The Data Lakehouse.md

 - Open the following reference in another tab, [Tutorial: Analyze data with a notebook](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-analyze-data-notebook)

 - Follow Steps 4 - 9
+- - In Step 9 Remember to use the Lakehouse we created in Module 2!

 </b></p>